wandb/wandb/README.md

 This repo contains experimental changes to the production wandb client at [github.com/wandb/client](http://github.com/wandb/client).

-## Features
+## Primary Features

-- Better support for diferent operating environments including windows and juypter
+- Better support for different operating environments including windows and juypter
-- Improved configurability
+- Improved configurability (Documentation coming soon)
-- Improved offline mode to support compute nodes without internet connection (Not in current release)
+- Improved syncing and offline mode to support compute nodes without internet connection (Not in current release)

 ## File issues in this repository